Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

 Dr. Benson: The new generation of non-steroidal anti-inflammatory drugs is aimed at inhibiting a specific enzyme pathway that results in cyclooxygenase (COX) production.
 But specifically, they look to inhibit COX-2, which is involved in inflammation and pain, over COX-1, which is primarily responsible for what we commonly refer to as “housekeeping” enzymes.

-Dr. Benson: Rimadyl (carprofen) – injectable, caplets and chewable tablets, used to relieve pain and reduce inflammation in dogs suffering from osteoarthritis or recovering from surgery.
+Dr. Benson: Rimadyl (carprofen): Available as an injectable, caplets, and chewable tablets, it's used to relieve pain and reduce inflammation in dogs suffering from osteoarthritis or recovering from surgery.
 (Pfizer)

-Metacam (meloxicam) – injectable, oral suspension, it is used to control pain and inflammation in patients with osteoarthritis and comes in oral syrup.
+Metacam (meloxicam): Available as an injectable or through oral suspension, it is used to control pain and inflammation in patients with osteoarthritis and comes in oral syrup.
 (Boehringer Ingelheim)